jeffbaumes/cdash-examples/README.md

 # Simple CDash Examples

+## Setup

+The default setup in this repository will send all testing data to the [TestDashboard CDash page](http://trunk.cdash.org/index.php?project=TestDashboard).
+To make your own project to try out, go to [my.cdash.org](http://my.cdash.org/) and click "Start my Dashboard".

 ## [C++ using CMake](c++-cmake)

 This is an example of using CDash in combination with CMake in a C++ project, which is the most automated and convenient way to use CDash.